-SharkHosting does not allow any adult content displaying or promoting porn or porn videos, and will suspend/terminate any offending account.
-We do allow adult or erotic sites that sell items to the public.
+SharkHosting does not allow any adult content displaying or promoting porn or porn videos UNLESS hosted on an Adult specific hosting package.
+SharkHosting will suspend/terminate any offending account that is not hosted on the correct package for this content.
 Unsure if your site is acceptable?
 Contact us via live chat or by emailing: email@example.com.

 Large File Policy